Ella Niska

 person/family

-is related to our Pihlajas, but we think the spelling of the last name
+to our Pihlajas, but we think the spelling of the last

-may have been a misunderstanding on the part of the enumerator, the
+name may have been a misunderstanding on the part of the

 having originally mistranscribed it as "Behdaja".) |